morethemesbaby/wp-best-practices/README.md

 * `Mo Pro Theme`:
 	* Displays the posts from `Mo Theme`,
 	* Displays the custom posts from `Mo Plugin`,
-	* Displays the widget and the shortcode from `Mo Plugin`,
+	* Displays a widget and a shortcode with the custom post type from `Mo Plugin`,
 	* Overwrites the comments from `Mo Theme`.

 ## Inspiration